-The Secondary Exchange program offers Grade 10 & 11 students the opportunity to participate in:
+The Secondary Exchange program offers highschool students the opportunity to participate in:

-- A 12-Week Exchange with a partner from France, Germany, Italy or Spain*
+- A 9-Week Exchange with a partner from France or Switzerland, Germany, Italy or Spain*

-Students spend 9 or 12 weeks hosting an exchange partner in the Fall followed by 9 or 12 weeks visiting their exchange partner abroad in the Winter.
+Students spend 9 weeks hosting an exchange partner in the Fall followed by 9 weeks visiting their exchange partner abroad in the Winter.
 Ontario students receive a language and cultural experience of their host destination and visiting students receive an English language experience while here.

 “It was amazing, I learned a lot about this language and the culture.
 The cheese was wonderful and the school was a unique experience.”